Beyond Isolated Dots: Benchmarking Structured Table Construction as Deep Knowledge Extraction: Abstract

 \section{Abstract}

-With the emergence of large language models (LLMs), there is an expectation that LLMs can effectively extract explicit information from complex real-world documents (e.g., papers, reports).
+With the emergence of large language models (LLMs), there is an expectation that they can effectively extract structured information from complex, real-world documents.
 However, most LLMs generate paragraph-style answers that are chaotic, disorganized, and untraceable.
-To bridge this gap, we introduce the Arranged and Organized Extraction Benchmark (AOE), a new bilingual benchmark with data and documents of varying lengths designed to systematically evaluate the ability of LLMs to comprehend fragmented documents and reconstruct isolated information into one organized table.
-Unlike conventional text-to-table tasks, which rely on fixed schema and narrow task domains, AOE includes 11 carefully crafted tasks across three diverse domains, requiring models to generate context-specific schema tailored to varied input queries.
-In the experiment, we evaluated both open-source and closed-source state-of-the-art LLMs.
-The results show that even the most advanced models struggled significantly.
-The benchmark is available at \url{https://huggingface.co/datasets/tianyumyum/AOE}.
+To bridge this gap, we introduce the Arranged and Organized Extraction Benchmark (AOE), a new bilingual benchmark featuring long-form documents (171k tokens on average) designed to systematically evaluate the ability of LLMs to comprehend fragmented information and reconstruct it into an organized table.
+Unlike conventional Text-to-table tasks, which rely on fixed schema and narrow domains, AOE includes 11 carefully designed tasks across three diverse domains, requiring models to generate context-specific schema tailored to varied input queries.
+In our experiments, we evaluated 9 open-source and proprietary LLMs and 3 agentic systems.
+Even the most advanced models struggle significantly, with the top-performing LLM achieving a Cell F1 score of only 28.1\%, and the best agent reaching just 16.4\%.
+The benchmark is available at \url{https://anonymous.4open.science/r/AOE-Benchmark/}.